 saying, "What business do we have with each other, Jesus of Nazareth?
 Have You come to destroy us?
 I know who You are--the Holy One of God!"Mark 1:24(NASB)

-The first twenty verses of Mark's Gospel catapult us through the tumultuous ministry of John the Baptist, Christ's baptism, and His temptation in the wilderness, into the beginning of His public ministry with the calling of His first disciples on the shore of the Galilee.
+The first twenty verses of Mark's Gospel catapult us through the tumultuous ministry of John the Baptist, Christ's baptism, His temptation in the wilderness, and the beginning of His public ministry, with the calling of His first disciples on the shore of the Galilee.

 We are immediately plunged into a confrontation with the scribes on a Sabbath day.
 Jesus entered the synagogue at Capernaum and astounded the people with His gracious words and authoritative teaching, which even amazed the Jewish leaders.

 During this energetic introduction to Christ's ministry, the drama intensified when a man in their synagogue, who had an unclean spirit, shouted out in the middle of the service: "What business do we have with each other, Jesus of Nazareth?
 Have You come to destroy us?
 I know who You are.
 You are the Holy One of God!"

 None of Mark's readers could continue pleading ignorance about Christ's identity after this unexpected outburst so early in His ministry which stated clearly Who Jesus was.
 The testimony this demon-possessed man was compelled to make during that Sabbath service, stated plainly Who Jesus was and where He was from.
 He was both the Ruler who came to serve and the Servant who will come to rule.
 His authority came from His Father in heaven, and His teaching came from the Word of God.